bsoetaer/NetWorthCalculator/README.md

-* Fire off calculation request once cell loses focus or the user presses enter ** Prevents un-necessary traffic for every character the customer types in ** May make user experience worse until they figure out to click off or press enter ** Potential improvement: Timer to also send off request if field was edited and not deselected but 5 seconds have passed.
+* Fire off calculation request once cell loses focus or the user presses enter ** Prevents un-necessary traffic for every character the customer types in ** May make user experience worse until they figure out to click off or press enter
 * Do not adjust values if user has not changed the currency type, even if the currency rate has changed.

-Backend Design
-* Single endpoint named "calculate"
-* Takes JSON with 3 elements
-** currencyType with subElements oldCurrency and newCurrency.
-This is optional.
-** assets. contains values array.
-Collection of id, value pairs ** liabilities. contains values array.
-Collection of id, value pairs
-* Cache currency rates hourly.
-Can get rates from https://exchangeratesapi.io/ ** Won't get the most up to the minute rates but will provide a better user experience

-Response
-* JSON with 3 elements
-** assets with values array and a total element
-** liabilities with values array and a total element ** netWorth

 Error Response
 * JSON with message element